MP Estate Planning UK

 Understanding Inheritance Tax in the UK

 Understanding the intricacies of inheritance tax is crucial for safeguarding your family’s financial future.
-Inheritance tax is a tax on the estate of someone who has passed away, including property, money, and possessions.
-As we guide you through the complexities of UK inheritance tax rules, you’ll gain a clearer understanding of how to protect your assets.
+Inheritance tax is a tax levied on the estate of someone who has died — that includes property, savings, investments, pensions (from April 2027), and possessions.
+As we guide you through the complexities of UK inheritance tax rules, you’ll gain a clearer understanding of how to protect your assets and keep more of your wealth within the family.

 What is Inheritance Tax?